How to Lead and Manage Through Change and Uncertainty

 Darwin said ‘It is not the most intellectual of the species that survives; it is not the strongest that survives; but the one that is able to adapt to and to adjust best to the changing environment in which it finds itself.’

-As the UK continues to reel from the political and economic instability surrounding Brexit, strong leadership is required from the UK’s business leaders.
+As the UK continues to reel from the economic instability surrounding Brexit and the pandemic, strong leadership is required from the UK’s business leaders.
 With unprecedented levels of uncertainty and change, leaders need to focus even more on their core skills and competencies to demonstrate their ability to lead and manage through major change.
-Executives need to implement change management principles and be visible, honing their skills in building effective working relationships, negotiating and influencing, creating and communicating a revised vision and strategy, making sound leadership judgements, creating a culture of innovation and growth and developing resilience.
+Executives need to implement change management principles and be visible, honing their skills in building effective working relationships, negotiating and influencing, creating and communicating a revised vision and strategy, making sound leadership judgements, creating a culture of innovation and growth, as well as developing resilience.

-Leaders face increasingly tough decisions around key challenges, from the potential relocation of offices and teams in to continental Europe, to the renegotiation of trade and partnership agreements, as well as employment contracts.
+Leaders face increasingly tough decisions around key challenges, from the potential closure of offices, making employees redundant, the relocation of offices and teams in to continental Europe, to the renegotiation of trade and partnership agreements, as well as employment contracts.
 Successful leaders need to be able to demonstrate authentic, collaborative leadership, leading from the front and by example, in order to drive through necessary changes with an unsettled workforce.

 What Successful Organizations Do